michael/web-editing/README.md

 ## Ability to capture event.getTargetRanges() at oncompositionstart stage

-Currently event.getTargetRanges() can only be captured at the onbeforeinput stage, which is not just inconvenient, but also unsufficient in edge cases where (e.g. turn dictation on and off on Samsung-Android)
+Currently `event.getTargetRanges()` can only be captured at the onbeforeinput stage, which is not just inconvenient, but also unsufficient in edge cases where an `oncompositionend` is directly following an `oncompositionend` with no `onbeforeinput/oninput` in between (e.g. turn dictation on and off on Samsung-Android).

+It would be great, if `oncompositionstart` would reveal which target range is part of the composition that is about to start.

 See [#11](https://github.com/michael/web-editing/issues/11).